gomorpheus/morpheus-docs/installation/database/aurora/aurora-8.0.rst

 Amazon Aurora is a relational database management system (RDBMS) built for the cloud with full MySQL compatibility.
 It can be designed to be multi-AZ capable, allows scaling up, and minimal downtime.

 In this document, the non-serverless version will be created and configured.
-At the time of this writing, |morpheus| only support MySQL 5.7, which
-Aurora only supports on non-serverless.
-Aurora Serverless v2 does support MySQL 8 but until |morpheus| supports that version, it is untested.
+At the time of this writing, |morpheus| only supports MySQL 5.7 and 8.0, but 5.7 is being deprecated.
+Aurora Serverless v2 does support MySQL 8.0 but until |morpheus| tests it, it is unsupported.

 Being non-serverless means that there will be costs for the instances that back Aurora, as long as it is available.
 With serverless, the nodes scale as needed, even down to 0, to save costs and you only pay for the compute used.